openmultiplayer/web/frontend/docs/scripting/callbacks/OnNPCWeaponStateChange.md

 ## Description

-This callback is called when a NPC's weapon state changes (e.g., reloading, running out of ammo, etc.).
+This callback is called when an NPC's weapon state changes (e.g., reloading, running out of ammo, etc.).

 | Name     | Description                           |
 | -------- | ------------------------------------- |